 - Team Two holds a plush football, turkey, pumpkin, or small throw pillow with arms stretched up straight.

-- The Team Two player can bend at the waist only to sit up and try throwing the ball through the uprights.
+- The Team Two player can bend at the waist only to sit up and try throwing the ball through the goalpost.

-- If the ball goes through the uprights, it's three points.
+- If the ball goes through the goalpost, it's three points.

-- After each attempt, players switch out laying down and the opposite teams "kicks" a field goal.
+- After each attempt, players switch out laying down, and the opposite team "kicks" a field goal.

-- The team with the most points after all have had a turn to both kick and be the uprights wins.
+- The team with the most points after everyone's had a turn to both kick and be a goalpost wins.

 I'm Going to Thanksgiving Talking Game

-- The first person chooses a pattern for the game, like every word starts with the letter "T" or each item could be found at the first Thanksgiving.
+- The first person secretly chooses a pattern for the game, like every word starts with the letter T or each item could be found at the first Thanksgiving.

-- Player One says "I'm going to Thanksgiving and I'm taking..." followed by one item that fits their pattern.
+- Player One says "I'm going to Thanksgiving and I'm taking..." followed by one item that fits their chosen secret pattern.

-- Each successive player uses the same phrase to say an item.
+- Each player will use the same phrase to pick an item that they think fits Player One's pattern.

-- Play continues until everyone has figured out the pattern and states two items on two turns in a row that are accepted.
+- Keep playing until everyone states two items on two turns in a row that work, meaning they've (hopefully) figured out the pattern.

 Thanksgiving Napkin Categories

-Start with one napkin and a marker.
+Napkins: they aren't just wiping your mouth!
+For this game, start with one paper napkin and a marker.
 As a group, choose a Thanksgiving category like dinner, parade, or first Thanksgiving.
 The first player writes down a word that starts with the same first letter as their name and fits the category.
-For example, if your name is Mark and the category is Thanksgiving dinner, you might write "mashed potatoes."
+For example, if your name is Mark and the category is Thanksgiving dinner, you might write mashed potatoes.
 Keep the napkin going around the table until a player can't come up with an answer.
-Start a new napkin with a new category.
+You might find this game addicting, which is great news for you, because you can start a new napkin with a new category as many times as you want!

 Thanksgiving Dinner Rhyme Time

-- Choose one person to go first then continue game play to the left.
+- Choose one person to go first, and go counterclockwise around the table.

-- The first player gets to pick any one item, food or decoration, on the table then states one real word that rhymes with the name of the item they chose.
+- The first player picks an item on the table (like a food or decoration), then says a real word that rhymes with the name of the item they chose.

 - The next player has to choose a different word that also rhymes.